 The newest advancement in the field of Dental Implantology is the invention of technique to replace failing or missing teeth often in as little as a day.
 So ask yourself these questions: Are you suffering with teeth that are failing?
 Are you tired of the daily challenges and repeat expenses associated with removable dentures?
 Do you dream of being able to eat a normal diet and smile in family photos?
 If you said yes to any of these questions, then the Bar Attachment Denture® dental implant procedure may very well be the answer for you!

 The Bar Attachment Denture treatment concept replaces your missing teeth with a full fixed, non-removable dental bridge supported by only four dental implants.
 These are not dentures—they stay in your mouth the whole time, and look and function like natural teeth.
 More importantly, the procedure can be completed in just one day, including any teeth extractions that you may need, placement of dental implants, and attachment of a dental bridge to replace your teeth.

 - A full review of your medical history and any medications you may be taken

 - Discussing your clinical situation with a doctor

 - Answering of any questions you may have.

-Read more about the Bar Attachment Denture from Temecula Facial Oral Surgery
+Read more about the bar atatched denture/All-on-4 from Temecula Facial Oral Surgery

 Please give our office a call ☎ Temecula Facial Oral Surgery Phone Number 951-302-9100 and schedule your free dental implant consultation today!